puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 1. Generate a module with PDK, using the `pdk new module` command.
 1. Validate and unit test your module, to verify that your module was created correctly.
 1. Generate a new class for your module, using the `pdk new class` command.
+1. Validate and unit test your module, to verify that your class was created correctly.

 These steps provide a basic workflow for development and testing with PDK.
 Then, as you add new code to your module, continue validating, testing, and iterating on your code as needed.